 For the past few years, the garden has rested.
 Due to other construction projects on the farm, the garden was not maintained.
 The beds lined with gopher wire and river rocks were invaded by gophers because after a few years, the wire rusts.
 At this point, we decided to redo the garden and let it go to seed with wild flowers and native weeds.
-Last year, most of the river rocks were removed and used in the perennial garden.
+In 2017, most of the river rocks were removed and used in the perennial garden.
 Also, in winter, Iris bulbs were removed from the beds and transplanted in locations that were not going to be dug up.

 We knew we wanted raised planter beds lined with heavy duty hardware wire.
 An idea came that we should use black locust trees on the property.
 We had already used locust stumps to line the perennial garden beds and build the garden fence.
 Black locusts had fallen during the winter storms, so we saved every part of the trees (trunks, chips, limbs and branches).

 The branches and limbs were moved into the garden for building the beds: